 The world’s largest fleet command, the U.S. Pacific Fleet encompasses 100 million square miles, nearly half the Earth’s surface, from Antarctica to the Arctic circle and from the West Coast of the United States into the Indian Ocean.
 The U.S. Pacific Fleet consists of approximately 200 ships/submarines, nearly 1,100 aircraft, and more than 140,000 Sailors and civilians.

 Adm.
-Harry B. Harris, Jr. is the current Commander, U.S. Pacific Fleet.
+Scott H. Swift is the current commander, U.S. Pacific Fleet.
 He is the 35th Navy officer to command the Pacific Fleet since it was established in February 1941 with headquarters at Pearl Harbor, Hawaii.
 Past commanders of the Pacific Fleet include such naval giants as Fleet Admiral Chester Nimitz and Admiral Raymond Spruance.

 The Navy’s history in the Pacific actually spans more than a century and a half.
 Through the years, the Pacific Fleet commander’s vision, mission and guiding principles have evolved as its challenges have changed.
 But many Navy customs and traditions have continued over the years, making the Navy unique among the services.